robmarshall/gatsby-gravityforms-component/README.md

 If you are developing locally, you may run into an error "Cannot resolve React".
 If you do, check out this article: https://thoughtsandstuff.com/building-react-components-for-gatsby-using-npm-link-and-hooks-cant-resolve-react-solution

+### Developing Locally

+To develop the component, you first need to link it to a Gatsby project.
+This is so you have an environment to work with.
+The [Gatsby Default Starter](https://github.com/gatsbyjs/gatsby-starter-default) is a good choice.

 ## To Do

 ### Field Components